lyteword/chspurgeon-tod/volume-4/psalm-89.md

 **Verses 20-21.**

-1\.The Messiah would be of the seed of David.
+1\.
+The Messiah would be of the seed of David.
 The true David.

-2\.He would be a servant of the Father.
+2\.
+He would be a servant of the Father.
 "My servant."

-3\.He would be consecrated to his office by God.
+3\.
+He would be consecrated to his office by God.
 "With my holy oil", etc.

-4\.He would perfectly fulfil it.
+4\.
+He would perfectly fulfil it.
 "With whom my hand", etc.

-5\.He would be sustained in it by the Father.
+5\.
+He would be sustained in it by the Father.
 "Mine arm", etc.

 **Verse 2** 2-23.

-1\.A prophecy of the conflict of the Messiah with Satan.
+1\.
+A prophecy of the conflict of the Messiah with Satan.
 Satan could not exact any debt or homage for him.

-2\.Of his refutation of his enemies.
+2\.
+Of his refutation of his enemies.
 "I will beat down", etc. The Scribes and Pharisees were beaten down before his face.

-3\.Of the destruction of their city and nation.
+3\.
+Of the destruction of their city and nation.
 "And plague them", etc.

 **Verse 26.** Our Lord's filial spirit, and how it was displayed.

 **Verse 29.**

-1\.The subjects of Messiah's reign.
+1\.
+The subjects of Messiah's reign.
 "His seed."

 (a) For union—his seed.